openzim/youtube/README.md

 subtitles and the authors' profile pictures ; then, it create a static HTML files folder of it before creating a ZIM off of it.

+This project adheres to openZIM's Contribution Guidelines.

+This project has implemented openZIM's Python bootstrap, conventions and policies v1.0.1.

 Requirements
 ------------